OUR NATIONAL DEBT COLLECTION

 At the time, the Civil War was the bloodiest most expensive war in our nation's history.
 The United States would ultimately need to borrow over two billion dollars by war's end.
 Presented are examples of registered and coupon bonds, as well as the 1863 Interest Bearing Notes and the 1864 Compound Interest Treasury Notes.

-Used to refund the national debt, Consol bonds were issued by the Treasury Department at various times during the late 19th and early 20th Centuries.
+Consol bonds were issued by the Treasury Department at various times during the late 19th and early 20th Centuries to refund the national debt.
 Presented are two examples of registered Consols, representing two of the three bonds known outside the Bureau of the Public Debt.

 The Refunding Certificate was issued as a way for citizens to own an affordable government security.
 Issued in 1879, it was in circulation until 1907, when it was redeemed by the Treasury.
 The note was a hybrid of both currency and debt, and issued only in a $10 denomination.

-The Spanish-American War proved to be a turning point for both Spain and the United.
-States.
-The Spanish Empire saw its final collapse as America entered the 20th Century expanding its influence.
+The Spanish-American War proved to be a turning point for both Spain and the United States.
+The Spanish Empire saw its final collapse as America entered the 20th century expanding its influence.
 This 3% issue was used to finance the war.
-The collection has three rare examples: a registered $20 bond, a $20 bearer bond, and a $100 bearer bond, both complete with coupons.
+The collection features three rare examples: a registered $20 bond, a $20 bearer bond, and a $100 bearer bond, both complete with coupons.